tc39/notes/meetings/2017-05/may-23.md

     - https://github.com/tc39/test262/blob/master/FEATURES.md
     - Aiming to grow the contributor base.

-LBR: (explaining clean up of erroneous tests that interact with implied global, re: "length" and "name")
+LEO: (explaining clean up of erroneous tests that interact with implied global, re: "length" and "name")

 AWB:
 - Tests are required for reaching Stage 4.